 What is Invoice Factoring?

 After selling the invoices, the factoring company assumes ownership of the invoice and handles collecting from the business’s customers.
-Once the customers pay their invoices, the factoring company releases the remaining amount minus their fees.
+Once the customers pay their invoices, the factoring company releases the remaining amount minus its fees.

 What is a Factoring Rate?

-Any business considering invoice factoring must understand how factoring rates work to estimate their costs accurately.
+Any business considering invoice factoring must understand how factoring rates work to estimate its costs accurately.
 You can think of the factor rates as a sales discount, which is why it’s also called the discount rate.

 What is an Advance Rate?

-Continuing the example from above, a business factored $25k in receivables at a 2% discount rate for a total of $24,500.
+Continuing the example from above, a business factored $25,000 in receivables at a 2% discount rate, resulting in a total of $24,500.
 Let’s say the advance rate is 90% – the business’s cash advance is 90% of the $24,500, which works out to $22,050.

 What is an Invoice Factoring Company?